-This committee comprised the three non-executive directors and is chaired by G. B. Wainwright.
+This committee comprises the three non-executive directors and is chaired by G. B. Wainwright.
 The chairman may attend meetings as appropriate to the business in hand but is not a member of the committee.
-The committee met once during the year.
+The committee did not meet during the year.